Shezmoin/Love4cats/README.md

 ### Pagespeed Results:

+# User Stories

-User Story 1: Homepage Access
+### User Story 1: Homepage Access

      As a user, I want to visit the homepage to understand the purpose of Love4Cats, so that I can decide whether to explore more.

-User Story 2: Learn About Services
+### User Story 2: Learn About Services

      As a cat lover, I want to learn about the services offered (sponsoring, fostering, adopting), so that I can choose how to contribute.

-User Story 3: View Gallery
+### User Story 3: View Gallery

      As a user, I want to browse a gallery of cat images and videos, so that I can enjoy and share them with my friends.

-User Story 4: Register Interest
+### User Story 4: Register Interest

      As a potential adopter, I want to fill out a registration form, so that I can express my interest in adopting, fostering, or sponsoring a cat.

-User Story 5: Responsive Design
+### User Story 5: Responsive Design

      As a mobile user, I want the website to be responsive and mobile-friendly, so that I can navigate easily on any device.

-User Story 6: Navigation Bar
+### User Story 6: Navigation Bar

      As a user, I want an intuitive navigation bar, so that I can access different sections of the website effortlessly.

-User Story 7: Social Media Integration
+### User Story 7: Social Media Integration

      As a visitor, I want to see and follow Love4Cats on social media, so that I can stay updated with their latest activities.

-User Story 8: Accessibility
+### User Story 8: Accessibility

      As a user with disabilities, I want the website to be accessible, so that I can navigate and interact with the content without difficulty.

-User Story 9: Contact Information
+### User Story 9: Contact Information

      As a user, I want clear contact information and center locations, so that I can reach out or visit if necessary.

-User Story 10: Background and Design
+### User Story 10: Background and Design

      As a design-conscious user, I want the website to have a visually appealing design with a consistent color scheme, so that I have a pleasant browsing experience.

 ## Deployment

 ### Project Inception

 This project was initially created using the Code Institute template from GitHub.
 After setting up the project, I renamed it to Love 4 Cats.

-Started using Github, moved to VS Code and final development on GitPod To push the project from VS Code (via GitPod) to GitHub, I used the following Git commands in the terminal: git status – Checks the status of the repository to identify any modified or untracked files. git add . – Stages all modified and newly created files for the next commit. git commit -m "commit message" – Commits the staged changes with a descriptive message. git push – Pushes the committed changes to the GitHub repository.
+* Started using Github, moved to VS Code and final development on GitPod

+* To push the project from VS Code (via GitPod) to GitHub, I used the following Git commands in the terminal:

+* git status – Checks the status of the repository to identify any modified or untracked files.

+* git add . – Stages all modified and newly created files for the next commit.

+* git commit -m "commit message" – Commits the staged changes with a descriptive message.

+* git push – Pushes the committed changes to the GitHub repository.

 ### Deployment to GitHub Pages

 The project was deployed to GitHub Pages using the following steps:

-Log in to GitHub and navigate to the project repository.
+* Log in to GitHub and navigate to the project repository.

-Click on Settings at the top of the repository.
+* Click on Settings at the top of the repository.

-Scroll down to the GitHub Pages section.
+* Scroll down to the GitHub Pages section.

-A live link to the deployed site will be displayed.
+* A live link to the deployed site will be displayed.

 ## Credits:

 ### Acknowledgements:

 A huge thank you to my mentor who has been incredibly helpful and approachable throughout this project.

 Likewise, to the tutors for helping through to completion on this.

 And to the main teacher at the City of Bristol College.

 ## Contact

 For any inquiries, feel free to reach out:

 Email: contact@love4cats.com

 Website: Love 4 Cats

 Happy Cat-Loving! 🐱

 Welcome to Love 4 Cats, a beautifully designed website dedicated to cat lovers!
 This website showcases various aspects of feline love, from cat care tips to adorable pictures and more.